 Surround sound typically uses five or more speakers to produce sound.
 It’s designed to create an all-encompassing sound field.

-In the cases of 5.1 surround, you have the right, left, and center speaker in front.
+In the cases of 5.1 surround, you have the right, left, and center speakers in front.
 You also have two surround speakers on the left and right sides of your listening area.
 In 7.1, you have two back surrounds in addition to the five we’ve mentioned.

 So, surround gives users a 360-degree cinematic experience, which is essential when you want to feel part of the live event or the game.